AirPods are connected but no sound? Try these fixes

 Connect to the AirPods Pro

-1. Open Control Panel and go to Hardware and Sounds > Devices and Printers.
+1. Open Control Panel > Hardware and Sound > Devices and Printers.

-2. Double-click on the Airpods, and near the right of the Music and Sound option, click on Connect.
-Confirm if the problem is rectified.
+2. Double-click AirPods, and near the Music and Sound option, click Connect.
+Check if sound works now.

 Connect to AirPods in the Windows Control Panel